-Feeling inspired by the London Marathon and want to get into running but have no idea where to start?
+Is your New Year's Resolution to finally get into running?
+It can be difficult to know where to start.
 We're here with all the information you need to start running when you are a complete beginner or have never run before.

 Get the right gear